Donald J. Trump Foundation: Stated purpose and structure

 Donald Trump formed the Donald J. Trump Foundation in 1988 as a private foundation.
 Its initial stated purpose was to distribute proceeds from Trump's book,Trump: The Art of the Deal, to charitable causes.
 Like many other private foundations, the Trump Foundation conducted no charitable programs of its own, instead granting money to other tax-exempt organizations.

 The foundation was based at the Trump Organization in New York City and had no paid staff or dedicated office space.
 Donald Trump was its president until January 2017, three days after his inauguration as U.S. president.
-Trump's three adult children – Ivanka Trump, Eric Trump and Donald Trump Jr. – were all listed as on the board of directors, as was Trump Organization's treasurer/CFO Allen Weisselberg.
+Trump's three adult children – Ivanka Trump, Eric Trump and Donald Trump Jr. – were all listed as on the board of directors, as was the Trump Organization's treasurer/CFO Allen Weisselberg.
 In 2017, Weisselberg claimed in a deposition to New York State investigators that he wasn't aware he was a board member "at least for the last 10 or 15 years".
 According to the New York attorney general, the board had not met after 1999.
 In 2015, a Trump Organization spokesperson told the New York Post that Trump made all decisions regarding the granting of the foundation's money.
 According to the foundation's IRS Form 990 filing for 2013, in making grants the directors were not subject to any "restrictions or limitations on awards such as by geographical areas, charitable fields, kinds of institutions, or other factors".